QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: From Wilson-Kadanoff RG to SymQRG

 Thus, the deformed partition function with a different coupling can be written in terms of the original partition function as \be

-\ee where in the second line, we insert a complete basis labelled by the metric, and the kernel $K_{\text{grav}}(\gamma_{ij},h_{ij},\lambda (\frac{\Lambda}{\Lambda'})^2,\lambda)$ relating different deformed partition functions is a gravitational path integral.
-The coupling $\lambda$ appears to play the role of a ``radial time'' (more precise connection is in \eqref{lambdaradial}), such that this equation takes the same form as the conventional Feynman path integral representation of the evolution of a wave function in quantum mechanics in the Heisenberg picture,\,i.e.\footnote{Recall that basis states have time dependence in Heiserberg picture, because they are eigenstates of time dependent operators.} \be
+\ee where in the second line, we insert a complete basis labeled by the metric, and the kernel $K_{\text{grav}}(\gamma_{ij},h_{ij},\lambda (\frac{\Lambda}{\Lambda'})^2,\lambda)$ relating different deformed partition functions is a gravitational path integral.
+The coupling $\lambda$ plays the role of a ``radial time'' (see \eqref{lambdaradial}), so that \eqref{kernelequation1} is the exact analogue of the Heisenberg-picture path integral $\Psi^t(x)=\int dx'\, K(x,x',t,t_0)\,\Psi^{t_0}(x')$ in quantum mechanics\footnote{Recall that basis states have time dependence in the Heisenberg picture, because they are eigenstates of time-dependent operators.}.
+The solution to the $T\bar{T}$ deformation takes precisely this form; the deformed partition function is the Wheeler-DeWitt wave functional in the Heisenberg picture.
+This comparison makes manifest the existence of an underlying quantum state $\ket{\Psi}_{\Lambda}$, which we will show to be a long-range entangled ground state of the topological order in the bulk, associated to the Moore-Seiberg data.
+The states ${}_\Lambda \bra{\Omega^\lambda(\gamma_{ij})}$ correspond to finite cutoff Dirichlet boundary conditions in AdS/CFT\footnote{Alternatively, these states can be understood as the implementation of mixed boundary conditions at asymptotic infinity.}.